 But first a warning: The older the building or structure is the greater the fire risk.

 These are just some of the major and mostly familiar precautions taken.
 You must contact your architect, landlord and emergency services if you do believe that your safety is compromised.

-Reality is government parities are trying to issue a ‘triple fire safety lock’ which will guarantee the fire safety of buildings.
+The reality is that government parties are trying to issue a ‘triple fire safety lock’ which will guarantee the fire safety of buildings.
 It will also ensure that materials are checked, specifications are met and subject to regular fire risk assessments.

 Sajid Javid, Secretary of State for Communities and Local Government, confirmed that 600 buildings are being examined and cladding has failed the test in over 70 so far.
-Thankfully, none of our designs have been subject to these fire examinations because our architects have taken the right steps to ensure our clients safety.
+Thankfully, none of our designs has been subject to these fire examinations because our architects have taken the right steps to ensure our clients’ safety.